 - The Surface Pro 4 is on sale for the US market, while the simple Surface Pro, without the price tag or sale offer, is offered on the German version of the website.

-- Notice how the products below are in different order than in the US version.
+- Notice how the products below are in a different order than in the US version.
 This is indicating that the most popular products for Germany are the Xbox and Office 365, while in the US, it’s the surface products.

 Two simple facts, right?
-Well, it means that people responsible for a localized version of the website regularly change the design, sequence of the products and the website content itself.
+Well, it means that people responsible for a localized version of the website regularly change the design, sequence of the products, and the website content itself.
 And this is what we call responding to their audience needs.

 Grab Your Content By The… Code

 Yes, yes, we know you heard that before, but understanding your market is crucial to delivering the best product to that locale.
-Just remember that a demand and interests are often different in different regions!
+Just remember that demand and interests are often different in different regions!

 Directly translating a slogan from one language to another is not always possible.
 The translator, above all, must preserve the original meaning and message of the source text.
 In most cases, it occurs when figurative or regional speech is used.
 Since the job of the translator is to preserve the intent of the language, a culturally and locally relevant equivalent must be chosen to represent the source text.
 That’s why it can be simply time – consuming to transcreate than to simply translate.
 After all, the copywriter has to transfer the original meaning to a different culture he’s translating into.

-Considering different target markets, audiences, groups and regions, it’s easy to conclude that it’s simply never enough to just translate your digital assets.
+Considering different target markets, audiences, groups, and regions, it’s easy to conclude that it’s simply never enough to just translate your digital assets.
 If you are working with living digital content you should localize or transcreate it because the whole process results in new quality digital content.
 Using the right tools and translators can make that process a lot easier because you expect automation, reasonable price, and the new content not being a 1:1 translation.

-Connecting Your Digital Content to Text United
+Connecting to Text United to Translate Digital Content

 When it comes to translating digital content, Text United has this exact solution to translate any kind of file; from app to web app to a website.
 We extract the translatable text from your resource files and translate it while your code will be left untouched.
 For websites, there is a simple approach to translate in context and directly on top of your website – and if you want to do it yourself using machine translation, it’s free.